 Our securities are held by Bank of America, N.A. pursuant to a custodian services agreement.
 The principal business address of Bank of America, N.A. is 135 South LaSalle Street, Chicago, Illinois 60603.
-Securities held through Credit II and the 2013-1 Securitization are held under custodial agreements with U.S. Bank National Association.
+Securities held through Credit II are held under a custodial agreement with U.S. Bank National Association.
 The principal address for U.S. Bank National Association is 1133 Rankin Street, St. Paul, Minnesota 55116.
 Computershare Shareowner Services LLC (formerly known as BNY Mellon Shareowner Services) acts as our transfer agent, dividend paying agent and registrar pursuant to a transfer agency agreement.
-The principal business address of Computershare Shareowner Services LLC is 480 Washington Blvd., Jersey City, New Jersey 07310.
+The principal business address of Computershare Shareowner Services LLC is 250 Royall Street, Canton, Massachusetts 02021.